 - Trouble understanding visual images and spatial relationships

 - New problems with words in speaking or writing

 - Misplacing things and losing the ability to retrace steps

 - Withdrawal from work or social activities

 Alzheimer’s disease usually begins after age 60, but it can occur sooner.
 If you or someone you love is experiencing any warning signs, talk with your primary care doctor about a referral to a specialist.

 You may be referred to a clinical neuropsychologist, who will administer a neuropsychological assessment.
 This assessment comprehensively evaluates cognitive abilities using objective measures of brain functioning to diagnosis and differentiate types of dementia.
 Learn more about neuropsychological assessment.

 While there are currently no known cures for Alzheimer’s disease, some treatments help to improve symptoms.
-Our Alzheimer’s Center of Excellence will give you or your loved one an accurate diagnosis and provide comprehensive treatment, education, and support, through collaboration with ThedaCare’s primary care doctors and the community.
+Our providers and staff will give you or your loved one an accurate diagnosis and provide comprehensive treatment, education, and support, through collaboration with ThedaCare’s primary care doctors and the community.
 Talk to your primary care doctor about a referral.

 Find a primary care doctor

 Group sessions can help caregivers cope with the stresses of caring for a loved one with Alzheimer’s disease.
 Get an idea of what therapy groups are like.